nsikakowo/notafest/README.md

 ## Technology used

 This project is built with
-    -Reactjs,
+### Reactjs,
-    -TailwindCSS and some vanilla CSS
+### TailwindCSS and some vanilla CSS
-    -Form validation using React-hook-form because it handles rerendering pefectly and is faster than any othe method and mor secured
+### Form validation using React-hook-form because it handles rerendering pefectly and is faster than any othe method and mor secured
-    - Icons are gotten from React-icons as it eliminates the issue of sourcing and preparing icons, and its a veruy light dependency
+### Icons are gotten from React-icons as it eliminates the issue of sourcing and preparing icons, and its a veruy light dependency

 ## Deployment